-Sherman and Kurshan (2005) stated that "constructivism is based on the conception that people learn by relating new experiences to our prior knowledge; new understandings are constructed based on what is already known" (p.
+Sherman and Kurshan (2005) stated that "constructivism is based on the conception that we learn by relating new experiences to our prior knowledge; we construct new understandings based on what we already know" (p.
 10).
 The ability for students to collect a base of knowledge and then relate this knowledge to the new experiences provided in problem-based learning is key.
 The opportunity that real-world application of knowledge in the classroom provides is an outlet for students to actively relate learning and experience.
 This allows students to create even stronger understandings of the knowledge they have obtained and creates a solid foundation for both learning and achieving.